eonist/GitSync-applescript/README.md

 - [ ] Find a suitable download provider for a zip file, bitbucket? google this
 - [ ] Account for keychain passwords with special characters.
 They may be in hex format.
 Find a way to decode hex.
 - [ ] Skip synchronising if the remote is ahead, see research.txt doc for this
-- [ ] Add a debug/production if statement that toggles the two modes
 - [ ] Create a LogEngine script that logs what GitSync has been up to log.txt
 - [ ] Research if you can change an applescript icon with an applescript
 - [ ] Test with bitbucket private repo